 What options do I have for financial support?

-If you are not a U.S. Citizen, you cannot apply for need based financial aid, however there are other options for funding- such as Teaching Assistantships and Research Assistantships.
-Please visit the link below for more information about these options, and contact the program you are applying to, to ask if these opportunities are available in the department.
+If you are not a U.S. Citizen, you cannot apply for need-based financial aid, however there are other options for funding, including Teaching Assistantships and Research Assistantships (found here) and our Jorgensen, Harriott, and Crandall Fellowships (found here).

 What TOEFL or IELTS score do I need to qualify for a Teaching or Research Assistantship at the time of admittance?